-As a cellist, Levitov performs locally and nationally as a soloist, chamber, and orchestral musician.
-Recognized by the Baltimore Sun for his “warmth of tone and phrasing” and “expressive force,” he serves as a regular substitute with the Baltimore Symphony Orchestra (BSO), and appears frequently with members of the symphony on the Chamber Music by Candlelight series.
+Levitov performs locally and nationally as a soloist, chamber, and orchestral musician.
+Recognized by The Baltimore Sun for his “warmth of tone and phrasing” and “expressive force,” he is a founding member of the Clipper Mill String Quartet.
+Levitov also serves as a substitute cellist with the Baltimore Symphony Orchestra and appears frequently with members of the symphony on the Chamber Music by Candlelight series.
 Levitov has performed as a soloist in Carnegie Weill Hall, on Strathmore Hall’s Music in the Mansion series, and at the Peabody Institute.
-He has performed as a concerto soloist with the Manhattan Virtuosi, the Mendocino Festival Orchestra and the Peabody Camarata.
-Levitov is a cellist with the Cabrillo Festival of Contemporary Music, under the direction of Marin Alsop.
-He recorded the jazz album, Moment to Moment: Roy Hargrove with Strings, which was released on the Verve label, and is a member of the Monterey Jazz Festival Chamber Orchestra.
+He has performed as a concerto soloist with the Pazardjik Symphony (Bulgaria), the Manhattan Virtuosi, the Mendocino Festival Orchestra, and the Peabody Camarata.
+Levitov performed as a member of the Cabrillo Festival of Contemporary Music, under the direction of Marin Alsop.
+He recorded the jazz album Moment to Moment: Roy Hargrove with Strings, which was released on the Verve label, and was a member of the Monterey Jazz Festival Chamber Orchestra.

 Levitov is active as a speaker and writer.
 He presents regularly at the ASTA National Conferences and has published in Strings magazine.
 Levitov is the contributing editor for Two Octave Scales and Bowings for Cello by Susan C. Brown, published by Tempo Press.
 He is a past president of the Maryland/DC ASTA chapter.